 What Is the Best Way to Deal With Common Soccer Evaluation Issues?

 Evaluations can be complex and come with many hurdles.
-We have discovered a large amount of these complexities can be solved, simply by eliminating the use of paper and spreadsheets during evaluations.
-Not only do pen-and-paper evaluations waste hours of time, but at the end of it all, very little is done with data, and very little feedback is provided to athletes.
+We have discovered that a large number of these complexities can be solved simply by eliminating the use of paper and spreadsheets during evaluations.
+Not only do pen-and-paper evaluations waste hours of time, but at the end of it all, very little is done with the data, and very little feedback is provided to athletes.

-For the past 10 years, we have developed a soccer player evaluation app to take away the pains that many coaches experience during evaluations.
-It’s amazing to think that coaches can now view instant rankings, compare players, and even track their player’s progression over time.
+Over the past decade, we have developed a soccer player evaluation app to remove the pains many coaches experience during evaluations.
+With SkillShark, coaches can now can now view instant rankings, compare players, and even track their players’ progression over time.

 How Can I Evaluate Soccer Players?